Crying boy sits on his dad's lap as his father comforts him.

 It is so essential to keep in mind that during all the uncertainty, nothing has to be perfect.
 If your urns don’t have spring flowers, it doesn’t matter.
 If you haven’t cleared out that closet you promised you would this spring, it will still be there in the winter.
 Setting these types of goals will only lead to your own frustration.

-Go easy on yourself, Morrison advises, and take care of yourself too.
-Schedule quiet time into every day.
-Check in with friends and family via texts, phone, or a video call.
+Take care of yourself—however that looks for you.
+Schedule quiet time into your day.
+Connect with friends and family.
 Keep up your own food, hygiene, and exercise practices.
-Schedule your own activities into every day, whether it be a comedy you want to watch, a bubble bath, or a book you’ve been wanting to get to.
+Schedule your own activities into the day, whether it be a comedy you want to watch, a bubble bath, or a book you’ve been wanting to get to.
 At the end of each day, give yourself a pat on the back for every small accomplishment.